 This post contains affiliate links.
 If you click on a link and make a purchase I earn a commission at no extra cost for you.

-Coconut oil has hundreds of uses among them is the use of coconut oil for insect repellent.
-It can be used as a natural way to repel ticks as the scent of coconut oil irritates the senses of bugs and ticks making it more difficult for these nasty pests to locate their next victim.
+Coconut oil has hundreds of uses, including using coconut oil as an insect repellent.
+It can also be used as a natural tick repellent as the smell of coconut oil irritates the senses of ticks and parasites, making it more difficult for the pesky crawlies to find their next victim.
 The good thing about coconut oil is that it can be applied directly to the skin.
 When using pure, natural coconut oil, there is no risk of overdose and side effects are not known.
 The oil is a good moisturizer so it delivers added benefits in addition to repelling bugs.

 Coconut Oil Tick Repellent

 Coconut oil is used throughout the tropics, the people who live there have been using it for centuries and apply it generously in its pure form to moisturize their skin and to ward off mosquitos.

-Best pure Coconut Oil for insect repellent to repel ticks
+Best pure Coconut Oil to repel ticks and Insects

 One of the many components that make up Coconut oil is Lauric Acid a kind of saturated fat.
 Plants produce Lauric acid to fend of Aphids and other sap-sucking insects.
 Lauric acid also repels ticks, fleas, and mosquitos, that’s why coconut oil has such a natural protective effect against insects.

 To use it as an insect repellent, it can be applied directly to the human skin.